CompSciLauren/stardew-valley-daily-screenshot-mod/DailyScreenshot/Tests/Testing.md

 This is the primary method of testing.

-In general, should make sure to test anything specific that was changed.
+In general, should make sure that the mod generally works as expected and make sure to test anything specific that was changed.

 Below are some general examples of Happy-Path and Unhappy-Path test cases.